Lasagna with Béchamel (no ricotta)

 Other

-- 12 Lasagna Sheets, I used no boil lasagna sheets and used 4 sheets per layer; see note
+- 12 Lasagna Sheets, I used no-boil lasagna sheets (4 sheets per layer)

 - 8 ounces Low Moisture Mozzarella Cheese, freshly grated; I used whole-milk mozzarella

-- ¼ cup Parmesan Cheese, freshly grated; optional (to serve)
+- ¼ cup Parmesan Cheese, freshly grated (for serving)

-- 2 tablespoons Fresh Parsley, finely chopped; optional (to serve)
+- 2 tablespoons Fresh Parsley, finely chopped (for serving)

-- 2 tablespoons Fresh Basil, finely chopped; optional (to serve)
+- 2 tablespoons Fresh Basil, finely chopped (for serving)

 Instructions